We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - zinc salts

 A person can increase their intake of zinc by making specific dietary changes.
-The NIH note that oysters are the food with the highest zinc content per serving.
+The

 Other foods that are good sources of zinc include: